 Astrid M. Villamil (PhD, University of Kansas) is an assistant professor in the Department of Communication at the University of Missouri-Columbia.
 Astrid’s research focuses on communication practices around equity, diversity, and inclusion.
 Informed by critical and interpretive perspectives, Astrid’s research investigates organizational tensions between bureaucratic and social transformation efforts in organizational DEI.
 In addition, she examines transnational and intersectional constructions of (dis)organizing processes to understand how these processes occur outside North American and Eurocentric contexts.
 Her work has appeared in Communication Monographs, Journal of Applied Communication Research, Women’s Studies in Communication, and Sustainability.

-Dr. Benjamin (Ben) R. Warner (Ph.D., University of Kansas) is Associate Professor in the Department of Communication and co-director of the Political Communication Institute.
+Dr. Benjamin (Ben) R. Warner (Ph.D., University of Kansas) is Professor in the Department of Communication and director of the Political Communication Institute.
 He is interested in the effects of partisan media, presidential debates, campaign ads, social media, and political humor.
 Much of Dr. Warner’s research explores the antecedents, consequences, and remedies of political polarization.
-In pursuit of these objectives, he draws on theories of persuasion, intergroup processes, and media psychology.
-He is co-editor of An Unprecedented Election: Media, Communication, and the 2016 Campaign and has published in Communication Monographs, Mass Communication and Society, Journalism and Mass Communication Quarterly, and a variety of other outlets.
+He draws on theories of persuasion, intergroup processes, and media psychology.
+He is editor of Democracy Disrupted: Communication in the Volatile 2020 Election and An Unprecedented Election: Media, Communication, and the 2016 Campaign.
+He has published in Communication Monographs, Political Communication, Mass Communication and Society, Journalism and Mass Communication Quarterly, Journal of Applied Communication Research, and a variety of other outlets.

 Graduate